ConceptResearch/CARLA/carla_workshop/carla_2023_schedule.md

 ## Preliminary Schedule

-The preliminary schedule as well as abstracts will be uploaded shortly.
+The preliminary program will be posted by Friday August 4th.